HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 For starters, it enables us to define schemas as classes comprising one or more fields, where we specify (1) the structure we expect from the LLM outputs, (2) type hints, and (3) custom validators for the data that will populate those fields.

-Here's the real catch.
-Pydantic automatically converts Python classes into JSON schemas to feed our LLMs, which means that we can write very complex schemas as user-friendly Python objects instead of JSON objects (4).
-Moreover, it adds a layer of guarantee that we won't end up with incorrect data formats: Pydantic performs data validation according to our data type and custom constraints, catching errors before we find them in the LLM's outputs (5).
+But here's the real catch.
+Pydantic converts Python classes into JSON schemas to feed our LLMs.
+This means that we can write very complex schemas as user-friendly Python objects instead of JSON objects (4).
+Moreover, Pydantic adds a layer of guarantee that we won't end up with incorrect data formats: it automatically performs data validation according to our data type and custom constraints (5).

-In other words, this library handles much of the hard work for us, because it makes the LLM's answers less likely to jailbreaking.
-So let’s familiarize ourselves with the basics before integrating Pydantic into our LLM calls.
+In other words, this library handles much of the hard work for us.
+So let’s familiarize ourselves with the basics of Pydantic before integrating it into our LLM calls.

 ## Writing Schemas in Pydantic

-As an exercise, we’ll define a schema to guide an LLM in extracting relevant information about dogs from text.
-To keep it simple, we’ll focus on capturing key details like the dog’s name, breed, favorite toy, age, and hair characteristics (type and color).
+As an exercise to define schemas and validation rules, we’ll define a schema to guide an LLM in extracting relevant information about dogs from text.
+We will keep it simple, so we’ll focus on capturing key details like the dog’s name, breed, favorite toy, age, and hair characteristics (texture and color).

 <br>
 <div style="text-align: center;"> <strong>A visualization of the schema.</strong>